d1vanov/ciuploadtool/README.md

 match the name of the pushed tag (if any) and if so, it creates a non-continuous release to which the specified binaries are uploaded in precisely the same way as for continuous builds.

-And the last note is about the processing of binaries produces by different branches of the build matrix: you can upload binaries for each branch of the build matrix thus providing your users with freedom to choose the build to download builds among several different ones - either built using different toolset or built in different configurations etc. `ciuploadtool` associates the releases it creates with commits so it won't create more than one release for the given commit.
+And the last note is about the processing of binaries produced by different branches of the build matrix: you can upload binaries for each branch of the build matrix thus providing your users with freedom to choose the build to download builds among several available ones - either built using different toolset or built in different configurations etc. `ciuploadtool` associates the releases it creates with commits so it won't create more than one release for the given commit.
 All the specified binaries from all builds corresponding to the release would be uploaded to that single release.
-That has one particularity: you better configure the names of the binaries you upload to not be different between different builds corresponding to the same commit.
+That has one particularity: **you better configure the names of the binaries you upload to NOT be different between different builds corresponding to the same commit**.
 For example, you would violate this rule if you make the name of your uploadable binary contain `APPVEYOR_BUILD_ID` which is the id of AppVeyor build job different for each build or `APPVEYOR_BUILD_NUMBER` which is incremented with each consequent build, regardless of which commits it corresponds to.
-If you make the names of your binaries different for each build **and** repeat builds for the same commit multiple times (both Travis CI and AppVeyor allow to do that), `ciuploadtool` would attach more and more binaries with different names to the release.
+If you make the names of your binaries different for each build **and** repeat builds for the same commit multiple times (both Travis CI and AppVeyor allow to trigger builds for the same commit multiple times), `ciuploadtool` would attach more and more binaries with different names to the same release.
 However, if you binaries have names corresponding to commits insteaf of build job ids or numbers, `ciuploadtool` would replace the older binaries, if they were attached to the given release previously, with newer ones.

 You can check out [this test project](https://github.com/d1vanov/ciuploadtool-testing) used for testing of `ciuploadtool` and see how things are organized there.